clementonsong/wrkr/README.md

 RESPONSE:
 User registered successfully

-2) POST /auth/login - Authenticates the user account created earlier in WRKR user database and CREATES a JWT token for use in PBOOK MICROSERTICE (REPORTS ONLY)
+2) POST /auth/login - Authenticates the user account created earlier in user database - GENERATES a JWT token for use in SUBSEQUENT APIs of PBOOK MICROSERTICE (ALL THE BUSINESS APIs)
 Content-Type: application/json

 {